 Gram negative rods.
-There is one Salmonella that is subdivided into S. typhii and S. paratyphi, the cause of typhoid fever, and all the other salmonella of which there are over 2300 serotypes, causes of bacillary gastroenteritis aka the Hershey squirts.
+There is one Salmonella species that is subdivided into S. typhii and S. paratyphi, the cause of typhoid fever, and all the other Salmonella of which there are over 2300 serotypes, causes of bacillary gastroenteritis aka the Hershey squirts.

 Salmonella has 2 species, bongori and enterica; the latter species is divided into 6 subspecies: enterica (I), salamae (II), arizonae (IIIa), diarizonae (IIIb), houtenae (IV), and indica (VI).
 S. bongori and Salmonella subsp.
 II-IV have a marked increase in invasive disease compared with I (PubMed).

-S. typhii is spread human to human, often from water sources or chronic carriers (esp in the gallbladder).
-The majority of S. typhii in the US is acquired from the Indian subcontinent (PubMed) and increasingly from Aisa although about 25% of US cases are due to importation of contaminated food (PubMed).
+S. typhii is spread human to human, often from water sources or chronic carriers (especially in the gallbladder).
+The majority of S. typhii in the US is acquired from the Indian subcontinent (PubMed) and increasingly from Asia although about 25% of US cases are due to importation of contaminated food (PubMed).

 And more from the CDC (PubMed): "Increased risk for enteric infection among workers in agriculture, health care, food, and personal care occupations might be related to workplace exposures to pathogens.
 Campylobacteriosis or salmonellosis should be considered when workers have symptoms compatible with these diseases."
 What?
-I should think of those organisms in pateints with compatable symptoms?
+I should think of those organisms in patients with compatible symptoms?
 What a concept.

 Acid suppression is a risk (PubMed).

-S. typhii and S. paratyphi: typhoid fever fevers, pulse temperature disassociation, leukopenia, abdominal pain, increased LFT's.
-A late complication of typhoid fever is perforation of the GI peyers patches.
+S. typhii and S. paratyphi: typhoid fever, pulse temperature disassociation, leukopenia, abdominal pain, increased LFT's.
+A late complication of typhoid fever is perforation of the infected GI peyers patches.

-In sub Saharan Africa, bacteremic non-typhoidal Salmonella is common in kids, esp S. typhimurium and S. enterititis which predominate and have a 25% case fatality rate.
+In sub Saharan Africa, bacteremic non-typhoidal Salmonella is common in kids, especially S. typhimurium and S. enterititis which predominate and have a 25% case fatality rate.

 The Dublin strain has been increasing as a cause of invasive disease and is more likely to be resistant and kill than other Salmonella strains (PubMed).